geekforai/RAG_CHATBOT/readme.md

 1. **Input Query:** The system receives a user query (e.g., "What is the capital of France?").
 2. **Contextualization:** The query is contextualized using information from the chat history to understand it within the ongoing conversation.
 3. **Language Learning Model (LLM):** The contextualized query is passed to an LLM, which identifies relevant keywords or concepts.
-4. **Retrieval:** Using the information from the LLM, the system retrieves relevant documents or data, such as articles or web pages.
+4. **Retrieval:** Using the information from the LLM, the system retrieves relevant documents or data, such as  PDF articles or web pages.

 ### Question Answer Join: